andgineer/TRegExpr/docs/demos.rst

 Finds and replaces hyper links like 'http://...' or 'ftp://..' as well as links without protocol, but start with 'www.'
-If You want to decorate emails as well, You have to use function `DecorateEMails <#hyperlinksdecorator.html#decorateemails>`__ instead.
+If you want to decorate emails as well, you have to use function `DecorateEMails <#hyperlinksdecorator.html#decorateemails>`__ instead.